 West Highland Way

-It was officially opened on 6 October 1980, and celebrates its 40th Anniversary in 2020.
+It was officially opened on 6 October 1980, and celebrated its 40th Anniversary in 2020.
 The section from Rowardennan to Inverarnan passes through Helensburgh and Lomond District.

 The Way starts at the edge of the urban sprawl of the central belt (you can even link up with the Kelvin Walkway which runs to the Riverside Museum in Glasgow).
 It traverses across the rolling hills of the Campsies and gets progressively more challenging as it heads up Loch Lomondside and into the Highlands, crossing Rannoch Moor and passing Buachaille Etive Mor, one of Scotland’s most famous Munros, and Britain’s highest mountain Ben Nevis, before the descent into Fort William.